 Originally published on April 9th, 2020

-When Boris Johnson announced lockdown in March, the effect on Britain’s self-employed workforce was instantaneous.
+When Boris Johnson announced the first lockdown in 2020, the effect on Britain’s self-employed workforce was instantaneous.
 Overnight, work dried up.
 Clients cancelled contracts, meetings were postponed and projects abandoned.
 Many of the country’s five million self-employed people—roughly 15% of the workforce—were left staring into a financial abyss.
-After dusting themselves up and getting back on their feet, self-employed workers in England now face another lockdown, but this time round the Treasury has pledged more support.
+After dusting themselves up and getting back on their feet, self-employed workers in England face yet another lockdown, but this time round the Treasury has pledged more support.

 According to the Institute of Fiscal Studies, almost half of the self-employedwill see their family income fall by at least 40% in the short run if work dries up.
-So just what measures has the Government put in place to protect self-employed workers during the second lockdown?
+So just what measures has the Government put in place to protect self-employed workers during the third lockdown?
 And how accessible is financial support?

 Who are self-employed workers?

 Being self-employed means you work for yourself as a freelance or you are the owner of a business instead of working for a specific employer.
 You might work for one or several companies or clients and are responsible for finding and agreeing to the work you take on.
 From managing consultants to magicians, and graphic designers to gym instructors, the list of jobs that can be done on a self-employed basis is endless.

 There are many advantages to being your own boss.
 The Self-Employment Review commissioned by the Government found that the perks include higher levels of flexibility, job satisfaction, and improved work/life balance.
 However, the study also revealed that self-employed workers miss regular income (12%), job security (10%), and benefits such as sick pay, holiday leave, and an employee pension (9%).